-Under our Bylaws, written notice of (i) proposals intended to be presented by a stockholder at the 2024 Annual Meeting, but that are not intended for inclusion in our proxy statement for that meeting pursuant to Rule 14a-8, and (ii) nominees for the election of directors intended to be made by a stockholder at the 2024 Annual Meeting, must be delivered to the Secretary of the Company at the Company's principal executive offices at 1400 Toastmaster Drive, Elgin, Illinois, 60120 between January 17, 2024, and February 16, 2024.
-However, if the 2024 Annual Meeting is called for a date that is not within thirty days before or after May 16, 2024, your proposal or nomination must be received not later than the close of business on the tenth day following the day on which notice of the date of the 2024 Annual Meeting was mailed or public disclosure of the date of that annual meeting was made, whichever first occurs.
+Under our Bylaws, written notice of (i) proposals intended to be presented by a stockholder at the 2025 Annual Meeting, but that are not intended for inclusion in our proxy statement for that meeting pursuant to Rule 14a-8, and (ii) nominees for the election of directors intended to be made by a stockholder at the 2025 Annual Meeting, must be delivered to the Secretary of the Company at the Company's principal executive offices at 1400 Toastmaster Drive, Elgin, Illinois, 60120 between January 14, 2025, and February 13, 2025.
+However, if the 2025 Annual Meeting is called for a date that is not within thirty days before or after May 14, 2025, your proposal or nomination must be received not later than the close of business on the tenth day following the day on which notice of the date of the 2025 Annual Meeting was mailed or public disclosure of the date of that annual meeting was made, whichever first occurs.
 Such advance notice deadline will also be the deadline for a proposal to be considered "timely" for purposes of Rule 14a-4(c) under the Exchange Act.
 To be in proper written form, such a notice must set forth the information prescribed in the Company's Bylaws.

-In addition to satisfying the foregoing requirements under our Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than our Board of Directors' nominees must provide notice that sets forth any additional information required by Rule 14a-19 under the Exchange Act in accordance with the advance notice procedure as described above.
+In addition to satisfying the provisions in our Bylaws relating to nominations of director candidates, including the deadline for written notice, to comply with the SEC's universal proxy rule, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees in compliance with Rule 14a-19 under the Exchange Act, must provide notice that sets forth the information required by Rule 14a-19 no later than March 15, 2025.